jefffhaynes/BinarySerializer/README.md

 }
 ```

-Note that if the field length is constant, Person will *always* be 24 bytes long and will be padded out if the actual Person length is less than 24 (e.g. Bob Smith).
-However, if the length is bound then the actual length of Person will take precedence and PersonLength will be updated accordingly during serialization.
+Note that if the field length is constant Person will *always* be 24 bytes long and will be padded out if the serialized length of Person is less than 24.
+However, if the length is bound to a field such as "PersonLength" then the actual length of Person will take precedence and PersonLength will be updated accordingly during serialization.

 ```c#
 public class PersonContainer